adriangb/scikeras/docs/source/quickstart.rst

 Training a model
 ----------------

-Below, we define our own Keras :class:`~tensorflow.keras.Sequential` and train it on a toy classification dataset using SciKeras :class:`.KerasClassifier`:
+Below, we define our own Keras :class:`~keras.Sequential` and train it on a toy classification dataset using SciKeras :class:`.KerasClassifier`: